 Despite being part of our cultural heritage, ceremony and ritual are rarely present in our daily lives.
 Significant events

 and transformative moments are often not honoured and lost in the busyness of life.

-When women, groups and communities support each other, wonderful things begin to happen.
+When women, people, groups and communities support each other, wonderful things begin to happen.
 People feel acknowledged, considered, heard and valued; time given from one to another is never time wasted.

 Ceremonies offer focused care at each stage of womanhood, here I share the journey from pregnancy through to the post-partum period.